phonegap/phonegap-docs/docs/3-references/0-index.html.md

 layout: subpage
 ---

-The guides in this section cover all of the PhoneGap specific tooling documentation guides for reference.
+<p class="sub-paragraph">The guides in this section cover all of the PhoneGap specific tooling documentation guides for reference.
 If you're new to PhoneGap, we recommend starting with the [Getting Started guides](/getting-started) first to get started most quickly with the least amount of setup.
-Once you've gone through it you'll have a better understanding of the tools and options available.
+Once you've gone through it you'll have a better understanding of the tools and options available.</p>

 <ul class="landing-submenu">
   <li>[PhoneGap Browser Support](browser-support)</li>